grafana/agent/docs/sources/flow/reference/components/prometheus.remote_write.md

 }
 ```

+### Send metrics to a hosted endpoint

-This example creates a `prometheus.remote_write` component that sends received
-metrics to Grafana Cloud with username and password injected through environment
+You can create a `prometheus.remote_write` component that sends your metrics to a hosted endpoint, for example Grafana Cloud.
+The username and password are injected through environment variables.
-variables:

 ```river
 prometheus.remote_write "default" {